guerinjeanmarc/Neo4j-GraphRAG-Python-Workshop/README.md

 By the end of this workshop, you'll be able to:

-✅ Build knowledge graphs from unstructured documents
-✅ Use LLMs for automatic entity extraction
-✅ Query graphs using Text2Cypher (natural language → Cypher)
+✅ Build knowledge graphs from unstructured documents using the simpleKGpipeline ✅ Query graphs using Text2Cypher (natural language → Cypher)
-✅ Implement complete GraphRAG pipelines
 ✅ Understand when custom extractors are needed
 ✅ Extend to agentic patterns

 ## 📊 Pharmaceutical Schema